 5. Customer Satisfaction is Dropping Steadily

-A recent statistic shows that 58% of customers stop buying from a company after poor experiences.
+A recent statistic shows that 58% of customers stop buying from a company after a poor experience.
 This decline often stems from inefficient processes that delay order fulfillment or lower service quality.
 In a normal setting, these delays frustrate customers, leading to a damaged reputation.
 Improving key workflows ensures customers get the service they expect, restoring satisfaction and trust.

 By addressing these signs, an audit of business processes can help identify inefficient processes, improve workflows, and recover declining profits.